Irtiza1/Heart_Disease_DataSet_Analysis/README.md

 3. Feature Importance and Correlations

 # Contributing
 We welcome contributions from the community!
-If you'd like to contribute your own analyses, visualizations, or improvements, please review our contribution guidelines and open a pull request with your changes.
+If you'd like to contribute your own analyses, visualizations, or improvements, please open a pull request with your changes.

 # Dependencies
 This project is built using Python and the following libraries: